 Jim Doty served as the General Counsel of the SEC from 1990-92.
 He served with the respect of the staff and will bring credibility within the SEC to accomplish needed reform.
 During his tenure as the SEC's General Counsel, he had a major role in reform initiatives to reduce costs of raising capital and streamlining the financial regulatory structure under the Administration of President George H. W. Bush.
 Jim Doty is committed to using the exemptive authority under the Securities Act of 1933 to promote more efficiency and lower costs in the capital formation process.
 He knows where additional exemptive action or repeal is needed.

-Jim Doty will be a knowledgeable and effective ally of Presidente George W. Bush’s Administration policies and he will work with the bipartisan Capitol Hill leadership in promoting further reform and efficiency.
+Jim Doty will be a knowledgeable and effective ally of President George W. Bush’s Administration policies and he will work with the bipartisan Capitol Hill leadership in promoting further reform and efficiency.

 Thank you for your considering this request of support.